(NBC footage is played over the IndyCar Radio broadcast above)

 - 2018 Gene Hart Memorial Scholarship

-When I was 10, I dreamed of becoming a sports broadcaster, and I achieved that goal.
+When I was 10, I dreamed of becoming a sports broadcaster, and while I achieved that goal, I'm not done chasing more of it.

-Currently, I am a freelance on-air announcer for iRacing broadcast companies such as Racespot TV and Maconi Entertainment, two of the most prestigious eSport auto racing event streamers in the world of sim racing.
+I have freelanced (and continue to do so) for iRacing broadcast companies such as Racespot TV and Maconi Entertainment.
 With them, I have commentated races in the eNASCAR Road to Pro iRacing Series, the iRacing VCO 24 Hours of Daytona, and the Precision Racing League, among others.

 I have also been a part of the IndyCar Radio team, which happened at Pocono Raceway in 2019 during the ABC Supply 500 weekend at the track.
 IndyCar Radio planned to welcome me back during select races in 2020, but the pandemic altered those plans.